Last updated on January 7th, 2024 at 10:30 am

-When I went natural about 15 years ago, there was no guide to help me transiton to my natural hair.
-I had been getting my hair relaxed since I was about 7 years old.
+When I went natural many years ago, there was no guide to help me transition to my natural hair.
+I got my hair relaxed since I was about 7 years old.

 It was like getting dressed each day.
 Relaxing my hair became necessary.